 Access Pharmaceuticals, Inc. (together with our subsidiaries, "We", "Access" or the "Company") is a Delaware corporation.
 We are an emerging biopharmaceutical company focused on developing a range of pharmaceutical products primarily based upon our nanopolymer chemistry technologies and other drug delivery technologies.
-We currently have one approved product, one product at Phase 3 of clinical development, four products in Phase 2 of clinical development and four products in pre-clinical development.
-Low priority clinical and pre-clinical programs will be dependent on our ability to enter into collaborative arrangements.
+We currently have one approved product, one product candidate at Phase 3 of clinical development, three product candidates in Phase 2 of clinical development and other product candidates in pre-clinical development.
+Further development of our product pipeline is dependent on our ability to enter into collaborative arrangements or to otherwise raise or generate sufficient resources.
 Our description of our business, including our list of products and patents, takes into consideration our acquisition of MacroChem Corporation which closed February 25, 2009.

-- MuGard[TM] is our approved product for the management of oral mucositis, a frequent side-effect of cancer therapy for which there is no established treatment.
+- MuGardTM is our approved product for the management of oral mucositis, a frequent side-effect of cancer therapy for which there is no established treatment.
 The market for mucositis treatment is estimated to be in excess of \$1 billion world-wide.
-MuGard, a proprietary nanopolymer formulation, has received marketing allowance in the U.S. from the Food & Drug Administration ("FDA").
-MuGard has been launched in Germany, Italy, UK, Greece and the Nordic countries by our European commercial partner, SpePharm. - Our lead development candidate for the treatment of cancer is ProLindac[TM], a nanopolymer DACH-platinum prodrug.
+MuGard, a proprietary nanopolymer formulation, has received marketing approval in the U.S. from the Food & Drug Administration ("FDA").
+MuGard has been launched in Germany, Italy, UK and Greece by our European commercial partner, SpePharm. - Our lead product candidate in development for the treatment of cancer is ProLindacTM, a nanopolymer DACH-platinum prodrug.
 We recently completed a Phase 2 clinical trial on ProLindac in the EU in patients with ovarian cancer.
 The clinical study had positive safety and efficacy results.
 We are currently planning a number of combination trials, looking at combining ProLindac with other cancer agents such as taxol and gemcitabine, in solid tumor indications including colorectal and ovarian.
-The DACH-platinum incorporated in ProLindac is the same active moiety as that in oxaliplatin (Eloxatin; Sanofi-Aventis), which has sales in excess of \$2.0 billion. - Thiarabine, or 4-thio Ara-C, is a next generation nucleoside analog licensed from Southern Research Institute.
-Previously named SR9025 and OSI-7836, the compound has been in two Phase 1/2 solid tumor human clinical trials and was shown to have antitumor activity.
+The DACH-platinum incorporated in ProLindac is the same active moiety as that in oxaliplatin (Eloxatin; Sanofi-Aventis), which has generated cumulative sales in excess of \$2.0 billion. - Thiarabine, or 4-thio Ara-C, is a next generation nucleoside analog licensed from Southern Research Institute.
+Previously named SR9025 and OSI-7836, the compound has been in two Phase 1/2 solid tumor human clinical trials and was shown to have anti-tumor activity.
 We are working with leukemia and lymphoma specialists at MD Anderson Cancer Center in Houston and intend to initiate additional Phase 2 clinical trials in adult AML, ALL and other indications. - CobalaminTM is our proprietary preclinical nanopolymer oral drug delivery technology based on the natural vitamin B12 oral uptake mechanism.
-We are currently developing a product for the oral delivery of insulin, and are conducting sponsored development of a product for oral delivery of human growth hormone. - Angiolix® is our preclinical humanized monoclonal antibody which acts as an anti-angiogenesis factor and is targeted to lactadherin, a glycoprotein secreted by cancer cells, notably breast, ovarian and colorectal cancers. - Cobalamin-mediated cancer targeted delivery is a preclinical technology which makes use of the fact that cell surface receptors for vitamins such as B12 are often overexpressed by cancer cells.
+We are currently developing a product for the oral delivery of insulin, and are conducting sponsored development of a product for oral delivery of human growth hormone. - Cobalamin-mediated cancer targeted delivery is a preclinical technology which makes use of the fact that cell surface receptors for vitamins such as B12 are often overexpressed by cancer cells.